rohan-0100010110010100/Parameter-wrangling/README.md

    0x00000000004006ee <+110>:	ret
 End of assembler dump.
 ```
-The function which has been called by main routine in  cases modified order & original order can be identified by this line:
+The function which has been called by main routine in  case of original order can be identified by this line:
 ``` 0x00000000004006a4 <+36>: call   0x400650 <DoubleToTheInt> ```   --> Original Order of arguments which is:
 ```
 double  DoubleToTheInt(double base, int power) {